 Huddled in a conference room equipped with the latest financial technologies, an investment fund’s senior management debates a potential addition to their portfolio.
 The risk team assesses how the new investment will impact their portfolio, while the asset allocation experts ensure the investment is aligned with the fund’s overall quantitative strategy.
 Portfolio managers and heads of research challenge whether this investment has more upside than another company in the same sector.

 It’s the same kind of meeting that occurs at Wall Street firms on a daily basis, but this particular powwow is taking place just across the Hudson River in Hoboken, NJ, where members of the Student Managed Investment Fund at Stevens Institute of Technology are charged with overseeing a portfolio worth nearly half a million dollars.

-“Working with that much money is definitely the biggest hurdle to get over at the start,” said Nick Falvo ’20, the current head of the SMIF.
+“Working with that much money is definitely the biggest hurdle to get over at the start,” said Nick Falvo ’20, who was the head of the SMIF in spring 2019.
 “I’ve never traded with anything close to that in my life, but that’s what makes it so special.”

 A unique course of action